adyanthm/Slate/README.md

   #### It can preview Html code
   #### It can also link to external stylesheets or scripts like bootstrap or fontawesom icons etc...
-  #### It uses monaco editor the same editor used by visual studio code

 ## Disadvantages
   #### it cannot display image files from local computer